 The breed is still relatively rare throughout the world but is rapidly gaining popularity.

 The Savannah is one of the largest breeds of domestic cat.
 It is often described as a “long and leggy” cat.
-It is tall, long and lean and well muscled.
-Hind legs are longer than the front legs, paws are medium sized and oval in shape.
+Tall, lean and well muscled, the hind legs are longer than the front, with oval shaped paws.

-The small head should form an equilateral triangle, it is longer than it is wide, ears are tall, wide, round and set high on the head, eyes medium sized and should point down, towards the nose.
-The muzzle is rounded.
+The small head should form an equilateral triangle and it is longer than it is wide.
+Tall, wide and round ears which are set high on the head.
+The eyes medium-sized and should point down, towards the nose, with a round muzzle.
 One interesting feature is the ocelli on the ears, these are wide bars which are said to mimic the appearance of eyes.

 The coat may vary depending on the breeds in that particular lineage, but the background should be gold to brown with bold black to dark brown spots or silver with bold black spots.
 It is short to medium length and close lying to the body.

 The Savannah is a lively, alert, energetic breed of cat.
 They are an incredibly intelligent animal and can be trained to walk on a leash and play fetch.
 They are playful and require a lot of exercise.